How to Create a Stablecoin?

-Coinbase wallet or any other third-party wallet can be used to enable storing and transferring of stablecoins.
+Coinbase wallet or any other third-party wallet can be used to store and transfer stablecoins.

 Any specific stock exchange API can be used to fetch a real-time gold value from an exchange where you have stored a physical gold asset.
 Users can access the current value of their assets using this API.

-Our team understands what all is required to build a fully-compliant and tradable stablecoin.
+It’s important to note here that our team understands what is required to build a fully-compliant and tradable stablecoin.

-The emphasis of cryptocurrencies has always been to create a less volatile and more liquid digital asset.
-The stablecoin is considered the holy grail to the crypto world that can facilitate transactions without friction, not only between stakeholders transacting with cryptocurrencies but also between parties that may need to shuttle between crypto and fiat.
+The focus in the world of cryptocurrencies has always been on creating a less volatile and more liquid digital asset.
+The stablecoin is considered the holy grail of the crypto world that can facilitate transactions without friction between stakeholders transacting with cryptocurrencies and between parties that may need to shuttle between crypto and fiat.